Package Torello.Java

 In its inception, Java made the "Write Once, Run Anywhere" (WORA) pledge.
 The methods in this class are not in any way "Java-ized" versions of the Operating System Calls.
 Rather, they are just wrappers around java.lang.Process allowing a user to BOTH make Operating System calls easily AND to efficiently retrieve the generated text-output produced by the calls.

 The bulk-work of the classes in this JAR Library were written and tested in a UNIX environment.
-While everything in the HTML Package of Java HTML JAR is indeed, O/S Independent (adhering to 'WORA'), this class and all classes which extend OSCommands are highly O/S dependent.
-The methods in these classes are (for all intents and purposes) a set of hooks into native Operating System calls.
+While everything else in the Java HTML JAR Library is, indeed, O/S Independent (adhering to 'WORA'), this class and all classes which extend OSCommands are not!
+In fact, they are highly O/S dependent.
+The methods in these classes are actually just a set of hooks into native Operating System calls.

-This means that an invocation of these methods while running in the wrong Operating System will just return a bunch of error-output results and thrown exceptions.
+This does mean that any invocation of these methods, when running in some other Operating System Environment, will just throw exceptions.

 Wild Cards: